Hurghada Excursions to Dendera

 Although Dendera was not a leading political force in Upper Egypt, its notables built several mastabas of some size, though only one had any decoration apart from stelae and false doors.
 On the west end of the site are brick-vaulted catacombs of Late Period animal burials, primarily birds and dogs.
 In contrast, cow burials have been found at various points in the cemetery.
 Of course, this was a significant site for the Hathor cult, whose forms included a cow.

 As usual, the main temple complex is oriented toward the Nile, which flows east-west so that the temple faces north.
-However, this was symbolically east to the ancient Egyptians since the temple faces the Nile.
+However, the ancient Egyptians considered this symbolically east since the temple faces the Nile.

-However, before the temple proper is the Roman Period birth house of Dendera on the west, perhaps built by Nero, though more probably by Trajan.
+However, before the temple proper, the Roman Period birth house of Dendera was built in the west, perhaps by Nero, though more probably by Trajan.
 Although the dedication inscriptions refer to Trajan, Nero is depicted in the main hypostyle hall of the Hathor temple, offering the model of a birth house.
 This is the latest preserved temple of its type.

 The new sanctuary was well-designed and followed Ptolemaic models.
 To match the level of the Hathor temple, the new building was erected on a high platform.
 A temporary access staircase led up to the side of the platform.
 As usual, the roofing slabs were not positioned beneath the level of the cavetto moulding around the building’s top but would have probably been hidden by a parapet wall.
 The core building contains a sequence of three rooms.